 (1) while testifying;

-(2) before testifying, in civil cases, if the court in its discretion determines it is necessary in the interests of justice; or
+(2) before testifying, in civil cases, if the court decides that justice requires the party to have those options; or